 During the 2011 Texas legislative session, Texas Senate Bill 1107 (SB 1107) was passed and signed into law.
-Effective January 1, 2012, SB 1107 requires all students under age 30 entering a public or private institution of higher education to receive a vaccination against bacterial meningitis at least ten days before the first day of the semester, or meet certain criteria for declining such a vaccination.
-The term entering student includes all new students to DTS and returning DTS students that have taken the most recent fall or spring semester off from enrollment.
+Effective January 1, 2012, SB 1107 requires all students under age 22 entering a public or private institution of higher education in Texas to receive a vaccination against bacterial meningitis at least ten days before the first day of the semester, or meet certain criteria for declining such a vaccination.
+The term “entering student” includes all new students to any DTS campus and returning DTS students to any Texas campus that have taken the most recent fall or spring semester off from enrollment.
 Any entering student thus defined is required to provide documentation no less than 10 days prior to the first day of classes.
-If you are a continuing student coming off of a Leave of Absence (LOA) and taking classes at one of the Texas campuses (Dallas, Houston, Austin, or San Antonio), please complete the Bacterial Meningitis Form* online, then submit the appropriate documentation as evidence of the vaccination.
+Once having received the vaccination please complete the Bacterial Meningitis Form* online, then submit the appropriate documentation as evidence of the vaccination.

 Students are strongly encouraged to obtain the bacterial meningitis vaccination before entering the United States or moving to the Dallas area.

-If you have any questions, please contact the Office of Student Services at 214-841-3789 or by email at email@example.com.
+If you have any questions, please contact Student Services at 214-887-5360 or by email at email@example.com.

 Evidence of Vaccination

 Evidence of Vaccination must verify that the vaccination was received at least 10 days prior to the first day of the semester and must be submitted in one of the following three formats:

 - A document bearing the signature or stamp of the physician or his/her designee, or public health personnel (must include the month, day, and year the vaccination was administered).

 - An official immunization record generated from a state or local health authority (must include the month, day, and year the vaccination was administered).